-Have you ever wondered why you know what a Coca-Cola can looks like no matter where you find one?
-Throughout your travels, have you ever wondered why you can identify a Starbucks in Milwaukee the same way you could in the U.K.?
-This is because of one very powerful force at work: Branding.
-More particularly, what we’re seeing is the power of brand consistency.
+Have you ever wondered why a Coca-Cola can looks the same no matter where you go?
+Have you ever wondered why you can identify a Starbucks in Milwaukee the same way you can in the U.K.?
+This is one very powerful force at work: Branding.
+More specifically, what we’re seeing is the power of brand consistency.

-A recent study by Lucidpress and Demand Metric revealed that 90% of organizations surveyed believe that presenting their brands consistently across all touchpoints and platforms is important to their success.
-In fact, having strong brand consistency has shown to have an average revenue increase of 23%.
-What’s more, is that the study participants who’d already been practicing brand consistency have 3 – 4 times more brand visibility than those who don’t.
+A recent study by Lucidpress and Demand Metric revealed that 90% of organizations surveyed believe that presenting their brands consistently across all touchpoints and platforms is vitally important to their success.
+In fact, having strong brand consistency provides an average revenue increase of 23%.
+What’s more, is that the participants in the study who’d already been practicing brand consistency have 3 – 4 times more brand visibility than those who don’t.
 So, what’s the key to achieving up to 23% revenue growth?
 How do you keep your brand consistent across an endless array of touchpoints and platforms?
 The answer: brand guidelines.

 A brand guideline is a comprehensive document that instructs a designer in how to consistently create visual assets that align with key aspects of your brand, no matter what branded content you create.
 There are several benefits to having a strong brand guide among your company resources, but we’ve highlighted three key benefits in this article.